HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 he can't hear you bitch

-got a little life, second pack n get it by yank it, pin it up, burn it turning (burn up) your little life too speck to track a cannibal (raison de entre) kindly let me brace for burning (kindly let me = sorta let down, sort the let down) drop it right before i close your doubts (doors)
+got a little life, second pack n get it by yank it, pin it up, burn up turning (burn up) your little life too speck to track and count it up (raison de entre, track a cannibal) kindly let me brace for burning (kindly let me = sorta let down, sort the let down) drop it right before i close your doubts (doors)